Biosecurity, pests, weeds and diseases

 Number of Pages

 Porter, W, and Klemm, R. (1981), The effect of soil acidity on crop and pasture production..
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Article.